Zidor200/PortfolioWerghli/RESPONSIVE_DESIGN.md

 # Responsive Design Implementation

-This document outlines the comprehensive responsive design implementation for the Mohamedali Werghli portfolio React application.
+This document outlines the comprehensive responsive design implementation for the Mohamedali Wergli portfolio React application.

 ## 📱 Breakpoint System